 There are certain groups who receive additional rental assistance:

-- Single parent families are entitled to five years of assistance from the second year of Aliyah until six years from their date of Aliyah – Rental assistance companies listing.
+- Single parent families are entitled to assistance six years from their date of Aliyah – Rental assistance companies listing.

 For general personalized information- Misrad Habinui Vhashikun hotline: *5442